-The Outdoor Hospitality Membership category includes businesses which provide outdoor hospitality to outdoors enthusiasts.
+The Outdoor Hospitality Membership category includes Colorado businesses which provide outdoor hospitality to outdoors enthusiasts.
 Examples: campgrounds, RV parks, glamping resorts, RV resorts, … all outdoor hospitality.
 (Out of state?
 Join as an Associate Member.)

 CCLOA began as campground owners leaned upon one another for operational and managerial brainstorming.
 In the decades since that first meeting, members have expanded our purpose and mission.

-We are partnered with the National Association of RV Parks & Campgrounds (ARVC), which means that when you join us you also join them, all in one dues payment.
+We are in partnership with the National Association of RV Parks & Campgrounds (ARVC), which means a campground or RV park joins both when they join us (one dues payment includes all).

-We work closely with the Colorado Tourism Office and the Tourism Industry Association of Colorado, and other professional organizations.
+We work closely with the Colorado Tourism Office and the Tourism Industry Association of Colorado (TIAC), and other professional organizations.

 Owners or managers of Colorado outdoor hospitality properties, including those which are still being built, are eligible to join.

-The property becomes the member, so the staff also has membership.
+The property becomes the member, which means its current staff are also members.

 Owners of multiple Colorado outdoor hospitality businesses may join at a reduced fee when more than one joins us.